 Neo-traditional tattoos combine traditional linework with bright, vibrant colors.
 And as you can see, this person definitely did not skimp on color.
 The warm color tone practically transports you to the tropical rainforest designed on the person’s leg.
-Complete with vibrant floral designs, this full leg sleeve is sure to stand out in any crowd.
+Complete with vibrant floral designs, this full leg sleeve idea is sure to stand out in any crowd.

 Geometric blackwork (half)

 True to form, this geometric blackwork half-sleeve separates areas of heavy black ink with thick lines.